Practivio/amazon/content/products/sharpest-stainless-straight-scissors-protective-B07K1HNBXZ/index.md

 canonicalURL: "/products/sharpest-stainless-straight-scissors-protective-B07K1HNBXZ/"
 ---

-**🏆 Practivio Score™:** 941 — _Smart Buy_
+**🏆 Practivio Score™:** 977 — _Smart Buy_

 *If you're comparing **sharpest scissors for crafts**, **[Sharpest Stainless Straight Scissors Protective](https://www.amazon.com/dp/B07K1HNBXZ?tag=practivio-20)** is a strong alternative to put on your shortlist.*
 ### Quick take
-[Shop “Sharpest Stainless Straight Scissors Protective” on Amazon](https://www.amazon.com/dp/B07K1HNBXZ?tag=practivio-20) This Craft Cutting Tools holds rank **81 of 292** in our analysis.
+[Shop “Sharpest Stainless Straight Scissors Protective” on Amazon](https://www.amazon.com/dp/B07K1HNBXZ?tag=practivio-20) This Craft Scissors holds rank **48 of 290** in our analysis.
-It appears in the **Best Value tier** of comparable Craft Cutting Toolses.
+It appears in the **Best Value tier** of comparable Craft Scissorses.
 Practivio recommends it as a **Smart Buy**, reflecting its position within the dataset.

 ### What the signals indicate
-Price: 42 of 292 (top 15% lowest price).
+Price: 96 of 290 (top 34% lowest price).
-Reviews: 52 of 292 (top 18% by review count).
+Reviews: 38 of 290 (top 14% by review count).
-Rating: 22 of 292 (top 8% by average stars).
+Rating: 69 of 290 (top 24% by average stars).
-Demand: 35 of 292 (top 12% by purchases this month).
+Demand: 49 of 290 (top 17% by purchases this month).

 ### Position in tier
 Comparisons do not cross tiers.

 ### How it compares to the Hidden Gem
-The current Hidden Gem in Best Value carries a Practivio Score™ of 1003.00.
+The current Hidden Gem in Best Value carries a Practivio Score™ of 1001.00.
-This pick trails the Hidden Gem by 62.00 points.
+This pick trails the Hidden Gem by 24.00 points.
 Use this as a benchmark when weighing trade-offs within the same tier.

-See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B000P0LNRE?tag=practivio-20)
+See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B01BRGUAT6?tag=practivio-20)

 ### FAQ: Inclusion criteria
 Our baseline filters remove non-comparable items.